ChrisW-priv/PersonalVault/notes/Adjacency List.md

 ---
-title: Adjacency List
+categories:
+- zettelkasten
 date: 2025-02-14
-description: "An adjacency list is a way to represent a graph as a map from nodes to lists of edges."
+description: An adjacency list is a way to represent a graph as a map from nodes to lists of edges.
 tags:
-categories:
-  - zettelkasten
+- null
+title: Adjacency List
 ---

 ## What is an Adjacency List?